 I’ll give you a good example relative to purchasing.
-Oftentimes a product may fail in inspection, or heaven forbid it’s rejected by the customer and it comes back.
+Oftentimes a product may fail in inspection, or heaven forbid the customer rejects it, and it comes back.
 We find out that the raw materials were bad, and you have to go back and find out that purchasing ordered the wrong materials.
-Though if you identify purchasing as a process, and your purchasing activity has an objective and then you come up with a simple measure, you can catch the problems early.
-If I work in purchasing, what am I supposed to do, what are my goals?
+Though if you identify purchasing as a process, and your purchasing activity has an objective, and then you come up with a simple measure, you can catch the problems early.
+If I work in purchasing, what am I supposed to do?
+What are my goals?
 Well, I’m supposed to buy good products, good materials.
 So then you measure it based on that simple, plain English sentence.
 If I’m supposed to purchase good materials, what can I do wrong that would prevent that?
 What am I supposed to do right?
 And then what measure do you put in place?
-It might be simple: just measure purchase order errors or clerical errors.
+It might be simple: measure purchase order errors or clerical errors.
 Another metric is inspecting incoming items.

-Once you identify the processes, you can then come up with simple metrics based on what people do, and that will improve those processes, which then results in a cascade effect upward to improve the quality of the delivery of product or service.
+Once you identify the processes, you can then come up with simple metrics based on what people do.
+That will improve those processes, which then results in a cascade effect upward to improve the quality of the delivery of product or service.

-Chris: I think you need to step back from the complicated consultant-speak of “process management” and recognize it’s just measuring what you’re supposed to do.
-Whether it’s a two-man machine shop or a 300 person process management firm, everybody knows what they are supposed to be doing, at least theoretically.
+Chris: I think you need to step back from the complicated consultant-speak of “process management” and recognize it just measures what you’re supposed to do.
+Whether it’s a two-person machine shop or a 300 person process management firm, everybody knows what they are supposed to be doing, at least theoretically.
 They may not be doing that; the problem’s with management, but they know what they should be doing.

 Let’s reduce it further: “I’m supposed to deliver code that works.
 I’m supposed to make a product that does a certain thing.
-The car is supposed to go forward and not backwards when I press the gas,” these kind of simple things.
+The car is supposed to go forward and not backward when I press the gas,” these kinds of simple things.
 Come up with ways to measure that, and then you see where your problems are.

-I’ve seen clients whose eyes just open up and they say, “Wow!
-We’re seeing real improvement by looking at it that way rather than coming in with a complicated or prepackaged method.
+I’ve seen clients whose eyes open up, and they say, “Wow!
+We see real improvement by looking at it that way rather than coming in with a complicated or prepackaged method.
 When a third party comes in and says, “We’re going to put these canned processes in place,” and they are alien to the company, it is coming from the wrong direction.

-ISO hasn’t defined it – they have developed a couple of definitions, but sometimes you look at their various documents and even they disagree with each other.
+ISO hasn’t defined it – they have developed a couple of definitions, but sometimes you look at their various documents, and even they disagree.
 If you don’t know what a process is, you can’t start to identify it, so you can’t measure it.

-ISO 9001 has seen a dramatic drop in adoption since the release of its “process approach” revision in 2000.
+ISO 9001 has seen a dramatic drop in adoption since its “process approach” revision in 2000.
 Almost 40,000 US companies have dropped it since 2003.
 We’re not sure why, but I’d argue that hardcoding process management into the standard, without giving people the proper understanding of it, hurt the standard.
-It’s a shame, because there are real, tangible benefits to be had if you get it right.
+It’s a shame because there are real, tangible benefits to be had if you get it right.